 When it comes to plant care, winter is when most plants go dormant, so it’s mostly safe to assume that your gardening chores should be done, right?
 Well, not quite.
-Wintertime is the ideal time to prune trees and shrubs so that they can refocus their energy into productive growth in the spring.
-If you’re wondering how and where to start pruning, we break down all the basics of wintertime tree pruning ahead.
+Winter is the ideal time to prune trees and shrubs so they can refocus their energy into productive growth in the spring.

 Ideally, the best condition for pruning a tree is when it’s a dry, mild day.
 You don’t want to cut your tree on a wet winter day because that could introduce fungus and rot to your exposed branches.
 You also don’t want to prune when it gets too cold, as your tree might not harden before the cold sets in.
 It’s best to keep off pruning for late winter or early spring when the temperatures are milder.